Iron-voldy/IOT-Piano-Doc/docs/Components.md

 ## Connectivity

-The system uses Wi-Fi to communicate with the backend server and transmit weight data via HTTP POST requests.
+The system uses Wi-Fi to communicate with the backend server and transmit data, including notes and performance logs, via HTTP POST requests.